 Again, marketing research costs time and money.
 Listening to customers to see how they construct their lives, how they live them, and the things that give meaning to their lives offers critical information for making decisions regarding your brand — product or market extensions, eliminating products, etc. Importantly, this information comes in continuously, making it easier to track trends.
-This information is also rich, providing insights in constructing marketing communications that hit their sweat spots (or hot buttons).
+This information is also rich, providing insights into constructing marketing communications that hit a consumer’s sweat spots (or hot buttons).

 5. Determine what other firms are doing

-Listening to the conversations your competitors are having among themselves and customers can offer insights into what they’re planning – giving you a heads up and time to develop your own alternatives.
+Listening to the conversations your competitors are having among themselves and with their customers can offer insights into what they’re planning – giving you a heads-up and time to develop your own alternatives.